faaiz99/Detection-of-Anxiety-and-Depression/README.md

 flask run
 ```

-[Add any other details about how to use your project here.]

-## Contributing

-If you'd like to contribute to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the [Your License Name].
+This project is licensed under the COMSATS Islamabad Islamabad.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any questions or feedback, feel free to reach out to [Your Email Address].
 ```

-You can copy and paste this README text into your project's README.md file on GitHub.
-Be sure to replace the placeholders in square brackets with your project-specific information, and include a `LICENSE` file and a `CONTRIBUTING.md` file if needed.